You can get free stuff every day if you know where to look. Getting free stuff in the UK is easier than you think – it just takes a little know-how!

 - Virgin Holidays say that if you book with a minimum of ten adults you may qualify for a group discount.

-32. free travel with car-sharing
+32. make others pay for your travel with car-sharing

 Get into car-sharing for regular journeys with BlaBlacar.com.
 You can share the petrol costs or, if you take two people, you could find yourself having the whole cost covered by their contribution.

-33: Recycle your gadgets for cash
+33. Recycle your gadgets for cash

-Recycle your gadgets for cash.
-It’s quick, FREE and could make you over £200.
-From mobile phones to cameras, games consoles and more, by recycling your gadegts you can make a mint and help the environment.
-If it’s a mobile phone you’d like to recycle use the Moneymagpie phone recycling tool.
-Just click on the make of your phone and we’ll show you which recycling company will give you the most for it.
-Do it now!
-For all other gadgets check out WeeeBuy.
+If you want to recycle a mobile phone use the Moneymagpie phone recycling tool.
+Just click on the make of phone you want to recycle and we’ll show you which recycling company will give you the most for it.

 34. Free calls with VoIP